 "In adaptive reuse...the effect of past experience on new interventions of reuse is equally viable as physical traces of the past..."

-Liliane Wong, Adaptive Reuse: Extending the Lives of Buildings, 147 "If there... is indeed no outside at all, they are still able to find fissures within this world, to pressure these cracks, to open up a little running room."
-Liliane Wong.
-Adaptive Reuse: Extending the Lives of Buildings, 13
+Liliane Wong, Adaptive Reuse: Extending the Lives of Buildings, 147 "If there ... is indeed no outside at all, they are still able to find fissures within this world, to pressure these cracks, to open up a little running room."
+Hal Foster, Junkspace with Running Room, 62

-REAL ESTATE AUCTION FRIDAY, MARCH 21 "CLOSE MANSION" 538 S. Gilbert St. Iowa City, Iowa pervisors has 538 S. Gilbert longer needed A bird's eye view of Iowa City, printed by Chicago Lithographing Co. nonissioned to in 1868, depicts the "civilizing" placemaking mission of white settlers.
+REAL ESTATE AUCTION FRIDAY, MARCH 21 "CLOSE MANSION" 538 S. Gilbert St.

+A bird's eye view of Iowa City, printed by Chicago Lithographing Co. nonscioned to all Fuel and Fuel Company Placemaking mission of white in 1868, depicts the "civilizing" placemaking mission of white settlers.
 The view is expansive, precise-but-not-accurate, almost-butnot-quite a map.
 It is as much an object of aesthetic self-imagining as it is record of spatial information.
 Orderly rows of streets line city blocks.
-Each street is labelled - Gilbert (John Gilbert, supposedly the first white man to set foot in Johnson County), van Buren (Martin van Buren, president at the time when Iowa became a territory), Johnson (Colonel Richard Johnson, famous for killing the Indian warrior Tecumseh in 1813 and who also gave the county its name), and so on.
+Each street is labelled - Gilbert (John Gilbert, supposedly the first white man to set foot in Johnson County), van Buren (Martin van Buren, president at the time when Jowa become a town.
+Buren, president at the time when Iowa became a territory), Johnson (Colonel Richard Johnson, famous for killing the Indian warrior Tecumseh in 1813 and who also gave the county its name), and so on.

 If you trace the labelled streets, you can find the approximate location of the first lot that was sold in 1839.
 John Trout won the first bid -\$100 for a parcel near Clinton and Market.
-In 1881, the value of Iowa accounting for inflation).
-It was said that "Iowa" meant "beautiful course, means white clouds in a blue sky and green grass, but also factories, trains, and steamboats to make and transport products.
+In 1881, the value of Iowa City land was valued at \$1,598,113 (or about \$45,796,278.18. accounting for inflation).
+It was said that "Iowa" meant "beautiful country," an (untrue) effective real estate marketing tactic.
+Beauty, of course, means white clouds in a blue sky and green grass, but also factories, trains, and steamboats to make and transport products.

+Auction Arranged and Conducted by \In 2021, the Johnson County Board of Supervisors voted to rename the county for Lulu Merle Johnson.
+She was the first Black woman and atty lowa to receive a doctorate from the University of Iowa and the first Black woman to receive a PhD in history in the United States.

+h 200' frontable O' frontage on property has illey entrance it is negotis 1 and 2 will

+sie. (excluding \ a greenhouse!,

+1. preservation

+land.
+Contact

+ate Historical

+153-4186 for

+isars will then cept or reject.